 Athletic trainers are assigned to attend practices and competitions by the Athletic Director, with priority coverage given to in-season, "high-risk" sports.
 The Athletic Trainer and the Sports Medicine Staff are available for all intercollegiate sports programs on a 24-hour, on-call emergency basis.
+On-traditional sport seasons do not require athletic training coverage outside of the normal work day.

-In addition, each coach at Saint Mary's College, whether a volunteer, full-time or head coach, is contractually required to have an up-to-date Adult CPR/AED and Standard First Aid card.
+In addition, each coach at Saint Mary's College, full-time or part-time head coach, is contractually required to have an up-to-date Adult CPR/AED and Standard First Aid card.